DNA’s social impacts

 Further information about DNA’s tax footprint is available in our Corporate Responsibility Report.

-DNA’s investments in 2021 were EUR 191,3 million (324).
-In addition to the 5G investments, major items include investments in radio network capacity expansion and development, 5G readiness as well as fibre optic networks and transmission systems.
+DNA’s investments in 2022 were EUR 167 million (191).
+Major investment items include investments in radio network capacity expansion and development as well as fibre optic networks and IT and transmission systems.

 DNA meets the growing communications needs in Finland